Martin Borgmeier

 Martin Borgmeier (born May 25, 1991) is a German professional golfer who specializes in long drive competitions.
 In terms of raw distance, he is widely regarded as one of the greatest drivers of the golf ball in history, known for his extraordinary power and his ability to consistently produce some of the longest drives ever recorded in competition.

-Borgmeier gained international recognition after winning the 2022 World Long Drive Championship and has contributed significantly to the sport’s growth, especially in Europe, through his viral online presence and crowd-pleasing, high-energy on-course personality.
+Borgmeier gained international recognition after winning the 2022 World Long Drive Championship and has contributed to the sport’s growth, especially in Europe, where he is known for his online presence and high-energy personality.

 Early life and education

-Borgmeier was born in Munich, Germany.
+Borgmeier was born in Paderborn, Germany.
 He earned a Bachelor of Arts in Business Administration in 2014 and a Master of Science in Business Psychology in 2016.
 Prior to his professional golf career, he worked in various sales and management roles in corporate settings.

 Career

 Entry into long drive

 Borgmeier began competing on the World Long Drive circuit in 2017 after colleagues noted his exceptional driving distance during casual rounds of golf.
 He turned professional in 2018 and quickly established himself in the sport.